wabarc/wayback/docs/integrations/playback.md

 ### Instant messaging tools

 Instant messaging tools such as Discord, Matrix, Slack and Telegram all have a playback feature that can be accessed using the same command: `/playback`.
-Simply enter `/playback https://example.com` and wait for the response.
+Enter `/playback https://example.com` and wait for the response.

 ### Others

-To use Playback on Mastodon, simply send a message to the bot with the keyword `/playback` at the beginning and the URI you wish to playback.
+To use Playback on Mastodon, send a message to the bot with the keyword `/playback` at the beginning and the URI you wish to playback.
 Then, wait a moment for the bot to respond.